Compositionality of Rewriting Rules with Conditions: Conclusion and Outlook

-The technical structure of both the rewriting theory for rules without conditions, and the theory of application conditions on objects and morphisms~\cite{Pennemann:aa,habel2009correctness,ehrig2014mathcal,hermann2014analysis,GOLAS2014}, required us to reformulate traditional category-theoretical definitions, and to provide an in-detail verification (and in part establishment) of the compatibility of the constructions with the requirements of compositionality.

-From a technical perspective (referring to Section~\ref{sec:CTP} for full details), it has proved essential to analyze the requirements on the host categories for both types of rewriting, namely that it should be finitary, $\cM$-adhesive and $\cM$-extensive, with certain additional properties such as the existence of epi-$\cM$-factorizations required as described in Assumptions~\ref{as:DPO} (DPO-case) and~\ref{as:SqPO} (SqPO-case).
+A key original contribution of the present paper is a derivation of the precise technical conditions under which compositionality in the aforementioned sense is attainable for a given rewriting theory.
+Concretely (cf.\ Section~\ref{sec:CTP}), it has proved essential to suitably adapt the requirements on the host categories for both DPO- and SqPO-type rewriting with application conditions on objects and morphisms~\cite{Pennemann:aa,habel2009correctness,ehrig2014mathcal,hermann2014analysis,GOLAS2014}, concluding that these categories should be $\cM$-adhesive and possess certain additional properties such as the existence of epi-$\cM$-factorizations and $\cM$-effective unions as described in Assumptions~\ref{as:DPO} (DPO-case) and~\ref{as:SqPO} (SqPO-case).

-Our second main contribution consists in a refinement of the theory of conditions in $\cM$-adhesive categories as presented in Section~\ref{sec:cond}.
-For categories satisfying either of the aforementioned assumptions, it is possible to refine a central construction of the theory of conditions, the so-called \emph{shift construction}, into a form that allows one to develop a novel set of results on the interplay of rewriting rules and conditions.
+Our second original contribution consists of a refinement of the theory of conditions in $\cM$-adhesive categories as presented in Section~\ref{sec:cond}.
+For categories satisfying either of the assumptions mentioned earlier, it is possible to refine a central construction of the theory of conditions, the so-called \emph{shift construction}, into a form that leads to new results on the interplay of rewriting rules and conditions.
 In particular, the \emph{transport construction} is shown to possess a compatibility property in interaction with the \emph{shift construction}, which is required to ensure compositionality of rewriting with conditions.